Mooshieblob1/blobportfolio.github.io/README.md

 ## Contact Me

-If you have any questions or would like to collaborate, feel free to reach out to me at [email@example.com](mailto:email@example.com).
+If you have any questions or would like to collaborate, feel free to reach out to me at [mooshieblob@pm.me](mailto:mooshieblob@pm.me).

 Happy exploring!